yaydede/toolbox/docs/06-Basics.md

 # }
 ```

+Before talking about a nonparametric estimator for the regression function $m$, we should first look at a simple nonparametric density estimation of $X$.
+We aim to estimate $f(x)$ from a sample and without assuming any specific form for $f$.

 ## Density Estimations

 We will only look at one-variable Kernel density estimations.
 Let's assume that a sample of $n$ observations, $y_1,...,y_n$, is drawn from a parametric distribution $f(y,\theta)$.
 If the data are i.i.d., the joint density function is: